Karen-Najafzadeh/Numerical-Calculations/Root-Finding methods/Newton's method/README.md

  # Defenitions

  First of all we are given a function $f(x)$ that we need to calculate the first order derivative of it. to do so we need to install and import the library
-  <br /> go ahead and write it in your terminal:
+  <br /> go ahead and execute it in your terminal:
  ```bash
   pip install sympy
 ```